Have breakfast waiting for you when you wake up with Lazy Overnight Chocolate Chip Cookie Dough OatmealJump to Recipe

 - I prefer to make this recipe sugar free.
 My favorite non-sugar sweetener is Swerve.
 Click here to read more about it.

 - Be sure to let your oatmeal cool a bit before attempting to stir in chocolate chips.
 If oatmeal is too hot, they will melt and you will have chocolate cookie dough overnight oats instead of chocolate chip (although that's not necessarily bad!!)
-If you want to keep it sugar free, I recommend these (click here).
+If you want to keep it sugar free, I like Enjoy Live Brand.

 Looking for other slow cooker breakfast suggestions?